 The Golden Age for women entrepreneurs has finally begun.
 Enterprising females are equipped with inspiration, know-how and inner grr to expand their opportunities.
 The rate of women entrepreneurs has been growing at a percentage at least double that of their male counterparts.
 The 2016 BNP Paribas Global Entrepreneur Report found that companies helmed by women entrepreneurs had 13% higher revenues than those run by men and finished 9% above the average for all entrepreneurs surveyed.
 Yet women have been conditioned to think they are not capable as men when it comes to launching and growing business.

 The mindset of the 17th century still lurks in the heads of some men and women alike.
 Women are not given the benefit of the doubt that they can do the same job as good or better than their male counterparts.
-The irony is that the further women had progressed into your career, the more opportunities for the imposter complex to rear its head.
+The irony is that the further women had progressed into your career, the more opportunities for the impostor complex to rear its head.

-In 1978, clinical psychologists Dr Pauline R. Clance and Suzanne A. Imes coined the terms “Imposter Syndrome” to described they found in numerous high achieving women lived with a fear or belief that they didn’t deserve their success, a persistent fear of being exposed as a “fraud”, attributing their achievements to luck, generosity or naivety of others.
-In 1993, Clance conceded that imposter syndrome as a uniquely female problem has been incorrect as males in were just as likely as females to have low expectations of success.
+In 1978, clinical psychologists Dr Pauline R. Clance and Suzanne A. Imes coined the terms “Impostor Syndrome” to described they found in numerous high achieving women lived with a fear or belief that they didn’t deserve their success, a persistent fear of being exposed as a “fraud”, attributing their achievements to luck, generosity or naivety of others.
+In 1993, Clance conceded that impostor syndrome as a uniquely female problem has been incorrect as males in were just as likely as females to have low expectations of success.

-You can never eradicate the feelings associated with Imposter Syndrome.
+You can never eradicate the feelings associated with Impostor Syndrome.
 However, you can learn to dance with it, combat it and break through it quickly to rise again.
 Here are nine ways to curb these feelings in a healthy, proactive way.

-The most important step is learning how to dance with the imposter.
+The most important step is learning how to dance with the impostor.
 You know what the feeling is called, you know others that suffer from it, you know a little bit about why you feel this way.
 Invite it in and remind yourself why it is here and what it means.
 View it as a friend and when it rears its ugly head, and it will, take a deep breath, pause for a minute, put a smile on your face and say, “Welcome back old friend.
 I am glad you are here because it means I have reached a point of success.
 Now, let’s get to work.”

 Investing time and energy in to celebrating your accomplishments is a resourceful way of reflecting on all the hard work you have put in to achieve your success.
 Embrace the fact that you got yourself to where you are, you earned your stripes and your accomplishments are the evidence that your ego is looking for.